- HanJin

 The Phantom 3 Standard’s white plastic case gives it an Apple-like appearance with its clean lines and functional design.
 The central body houses the electronics and battery, while the motor is located at the ends of the four protruding shafts.

-Although the entire case is made from plain white plastic, you can attach colored stickers to make your Phantom 3 stand out in crowded skies.
 The landing gear attaches at the bottom of the case, while the camera and gimbal are placed between the landing arms.
 This protects them from a bumpy or hard landing.
 The drone and camera were not damaged when I crashed into the ground twice.

 The Phantom 3 measures 19 x 19 x 8.
 It weighs in at 2 pounds 11 ounces and is roughly the same size as the Parrot Bebop or the large Yuneec Q500.
-It is lighter and smaller than the 20x20x14-inch Q500, which makes it more portable.
-However, it is much larger and more difficult to carry than the Bebop, 14x 13.2×3.8-inch.

-All in all, The Mavic Pro and the DJI Phantom 3 Standard are two popular drones on the market.
-They both have their own unique design that sets them apart from each other.
-The Mavic Pro is smaller and more compact than the Phantom 3 Standard.
 It also has a foldable design that makes it easy to transport.
 The Phantom 3 Standard is larger and heavier than the Mavic Pro.
 It also has a fixed design that makes it more stable in the air.

 Features

 The DJI Mavic Pro and the DJI Phantom 3 Standard are both popular drones in the consumer market, each with their unique features and advantages.
-The Mavic Pro is a more advanced and compact drone, while the Phantom 3 Standard is a more entry-level option with a larger body.

-Its camera is mounted on a motorized gimbal, which, when combined with the drone’s suite of sensors, can make quick adjustments to ensure the camera stays level.
 Additionally, the Mavic Pro has four additional cameras onboard that help with in-flight stability and safety.

-On the other hand, the Phantom 3 Standard has a 2.7K camera that can capture smooth videos, but with a lower field-of-view due to its forward-facing position.
 It can record videos at up to 30fps and capture 12-megapixel stills.
 Like the Mavic Pro, the Phantom 3 Standard also has a motorized gimbal for camera stabilization.

 The Phantom 3 Standard, on the other hand, is a bit larger and heavier, which can make it less convenient to transport.

-Another key difference between the two drones is their flight time.
-The Mavic Pro can fly for up to 29 minutes on a single charge, while the Phantom 3 Standard has a flight time of up to 20 minutes.
-The Mavic Pro also has a maximum flight speed of 40 mph, while the Phantom 3 Standard has a maximum flight speed of 35 mph.
+Another crucial point of differentiation between the two DJI drones is their flight time.
+The Mavic Pro can stay airborne for up to 29 minutes on a single charge, which surpasses the Phantom 3 Standard’s 20-minute flight time.

 Overall, both the Mavic Pro and Phantom 3 Standard have their unique features and advantages, and the choice between the two ultimately comes down to personal preference and use case.
-If you prioritize advanced camera capabilities and portability, the Mavic Pro may be the better option for you.

 Battery Life

-The Phantom 3 Standard quadcopter is equipped with a single large battery that has 4480mHa power.
 The battery can last 21 minutes on a full charge.
 It will take a while for the battery to fully charge.
 You may need to wait up to 50 minutes.
-You will need spare batteries for the Phantom 3 Standard because they can be quite expensive at an average cost of $145.

 The specifications of DJI state that the Mavic Pro can fly for 27 minutes (no wind at a constant 15.5 mph (25 km/h)).
-Max Hovering Time is 24 minutes (no winds).
-Overall Flight Time is 21 minutes.
-(In a normal flight, there’s 15% battery remaining.)

 Control Range